-- · Purchases and loans can both cover multiple items. - Both of them use the term "book" somewhat loosely; they also deal with different Format Types audiotapes, videotapes, CDs, CD-ROMs, and so on. - They both call a "book" a "Title," and when a Title is available on a specific Format Type, they call that a "Release." - Both organisations care about the "Book's" title and author - Both organisations deal solely with "Books" (whatever you decide to call it) - they do not carry other types of products, or at least Books are all we care about.
+- · Purchases and loans can both cover multiple items. - Both of them use the term "book" somewhat loosely; they also deal with different Format Types audiotapes, videotapes, CDs, CD-ROMs, and so on. - They both call a "book" a "Title," and when a Title is available on a specific Format Type (Softcover, Hardcover, CD, DVD, Audiobook, e-Book, etc.) they call that a "Release." - Both organisations care about the "Book's" title and author - Both organisations deal solely with "Books" (whatever you decide to call it) - they do not carry other types of products, or at least Books are all we care about.